exercism/python/exercises/concept/little-sisters-essay/.docs/instructions.md

 ## 1. Capitalize the title of the paper

 Any good paper needs a properly formatted title.
-Implement the function `capitalize_title()` which takes `title` as a parameter, and capitalizes the first letter of each word of the title.
-This function will return a `str`.
+Implement the function `capitalize_title(<title>)` which takes a title `str` as a parameter and capitalizes the first letter of each word.
+This function should return a `str` in title case.

 ```python
 >>> capitalize_title("my hobbies")